ubiqsecurity/ubiq-snowflake/ubiq-udf/README.md

 -- sample encrypt/decrypt using format-preserving encryption of an SSN for high volume --
 -- this assumes that you
---      1) have credentials loaded in the ubiq_creds table
---      2) that those api credentials have access to a structured dataset called "SSN" --      2) that the structured dataset called "SSN" has an input character set of [0-9] --         and an output character set of [0-9a-zA-Z] and passthrough character of --         at least a dash [-]
+--      1) have credentials with access to a structured dataset called "SSN" --      2) that the structured dataset called "SSN" has an input character set of [0-9] --         and an output character set of [0-9a-zA-Z] and passthrough character of --         at least a dash [-]